mdlincoln/mdlincoln.github.io/_posts/2014-06-30-the-things-they-dont-teach-you-image-rights.md

 What would a graduate-level assignment look like that asked students to organize a conference round table, edit a volume of contributed essays, or seek out obscure image rights or archival reproductions?
 I hope more graduate faculty begin to ask these questions.
-Far from reducing humanities graduate education to a professional degree, I think this approach would help students scope out the full range of forms humanistic scholarship can take.
+Far from reducing humanities graduate education to a professional degree, I think this approach would help students scope out the full range of forms humanistic scholarship can take, while better equipping them for their first wholly independent projects.

 [^1]: Incidentally, I only happened upon her post because I volunteered to work as an editor-at-large for [Digital Humanities Now][dhn] --- and so can you!